The Use of BLAS and LAPACK in PETSc and external libraries#

 For most PETSc simulations (that is not using certain external packages) using an optimized set of BLAS/LAPACK routines only provides a modest improvement in performance.
 For some external packages using optimized BLAS/LAPACK can make a dramatic improvement in performance.

-BLAS/LAPACK libraries may use 32 bit integers or 64 bit integers.
+BLAS/LAPACK libraries may use 32 or 64-bit integers.
 PETSc configure and compile handles this automatically

-simulations even very large ones 64 bit BLAS/LAPACK integers are not needed, even if 64 bit PETSc integers are used, The configure
+simulations, even very large ones, 64-bit BLAS/LAPACK integers are not needed, even when 64-bit PETSc integers are used, The configure

--with-64-bit-blas-indices attempts to locate and use a 64 bit integer BLAS/LAPACK library.
+--with-64-bit-blas-indices attempts to locate and use a 64-bit integer version of BLAS/LAPACK library.
 Except for MKL CPardiso, the external packages do not support using

 Available BLAS/LAPACK libraries#